SparkPost/support-docs/content/analyst/inbox-and-design-tracker/microsoft-snds-set-up-and-configuration.md

 ![](media/microsoft_snds_set_up_and_configuration/image_7.png)

-**Step 5 - Once automated access has been enabled, you will see two links that for your automated SNDS data feed and your access key.** The first line (the one ending with "data.aspx") is the one you will need to integrate your SNDS data feed with Inbox Tracker.
+**Step 5 - Once automated access has been enabled, you will see two links for your automated SNDS data feed and your access key.** The first line (the one ending with "data.aspx") is the one you will need to integrate your SNDS data feed with Inbox Tracker.
 Copy this link for Step 6.

 ![](media/microsoft_snds_set_up_and_configuration/image_8.png)